Vibration Damping in Underactuated Cable-suspended Artwork -- Flying Belt Motion Control: Vibration damping via input-shaping method

-\item From the properties of signal and system norms, it follows that $\mathbf{||y||_\infty}=\underset{\forall k}{sup}~|y(k)|{\leq ||H||_2 ||\mathbf{u}||_2,}$ where $\mathbf{u,y}$ denote discrete-time sequences of the input and output signals.
-The worst-case amplitude of the shaper output is minimized for any finite-energy input, providing a time-domain perspective on the introduced smoothing functionality. \item The chosen cost function in together with the linear constraints in (\ref{eq:optim}) constitute a convex \emph{quadratic programming problem} (QP) for which a global optimal solution can be found using SoA numerical methods, e.g. the interior point or active-set algorithms.
+\item The quadratic cost function together with the linear constraints in (\ref{eq:optim}) constitute a convex \emph{quadratic programming problem} (QP) for which a global optimal solution can be found using SoA numerical methods, e.g. the interior point or active-set algorithms.
 The optimization is time-effective, allowing for the synthesis of filters with dimensions of $n\sim 10^3$ in the order of seconds. \end{itemize}

 The search for a suitable shaping filter is then constrained to a~finite set of the admissible duration parameter values $\{ n \in \mathbb{Z}^+ \mid n_{min} \leq n \leq 2\cdot n_{min}\}.$ The time-optimal solution obtained for $n=n_{min}$ typically leads to sparse filters with high-values of amplitudes $A_i$ concentrated in clusters separated by wide fields of zero entries.
 This allows for fast settling times, but may produce physically infeasible motion commands.
 On the other hand, the upper limit $2\cdot n_{min}$ prevents from the use of very long filters with sluggish response.